dgoldman0/SAM/NOTES.md

 One thing that may be useful is replacing the current blocking openai access calls with streaming calls, and letting user and subconscious insertions break into current thoughts.
 A thought is not always complete before something else happens.

 Currently, information is passed between layers simply by pushing the same string to both layers.
 However, a translation model may eventually be needed to get the layers to cooperate with each other better.

+The starved, hungry,full, gorged parameters should be flexible.